 It is important to note the differences between the US and the UK when applying for a job, especially when it comes to your CV.
 Spelling is something that can easily make or break your resume.
 A simple difference can confuse an employer, and, in cases of thousands of resumes, this confusion could turn out to be enough for him/her to disregard your resume.
 It is also important to translate anything that is country-specific, like grades for instance, and make sure not to include too many personal details unless blatantly prompted.

 As you can see, moving to a different country is always a process.
-When considering a move to the UK, it is best to take it step-by-step.
+When considering graduate jobs in the UK, it is best to take it step-by-step.
 The process is worth it in the end, and the goal of becoming an employed resident of the UK is indeed an attainable one.